pologora/homework10/readme.md

 - `delete`: deletes key-value pair from the hash table
 - private `resizeTable`: resizes the hash table when the load factor exceeds
 - `getTableSize`: returns size of a hash table
-- `settLoadFactor`: changes load factor
+- `setLoadFactor`: changes load factor

 ## Performance Analysis